 When talked about GPU computation, one might come up with a notion of some super-fast hardwares.
 The surprising speed comes from intensive parallelism of the architecture, which allows users to run thousands of routines on parallel (compared to dozens on ordinary CPUs).
 The routines are called threads, and similar to the concept with the same name in operating systems, they suffer from non-deterministic execution order and data race condition.

-Non-deterministic execution order means, if we arrange all instructions of different threads into a sequence, ordered by their occurrence time, the sequence could vary greatly across executions.
+Non-deterministic execution order means, if we arrange all instructions of different threads into a sequence, ordered by their occurrence time, the sequence could vary greatly across invocations.
 If two threads run on parallel, each with a single instruction, we cannot tell which one is executed first.
 This is the fundamental origin of randomness, and is inevitable.

 Data race condition is one of the consequences of non-deterministic execution order.
 When the threads is manipulating some shared variables, and the manipulation is not atomic, i.e. consists of interruptible instruction sequence, the program might yield undesired results.
 Programs should be carefully designed to avoid race condition, with the help of locks or atomic operations.
-CUDA supports provides atomic arithmetic routines like
+To alleviate, CUDA provides atomic arithmetic routines like

 atomicMax() for safe access to shared memory.

 By far we have seen that there does exist some kind of randomness inside GPUs, and if not handled properly, our program will give incorrect results when working with shared variables.
 But one may argue that, we have atomic operations like